griotspeak/GrandUnifiedFrameworkTemplate/README.md

 #"Grand Unified Framework" Template
-This is an Xcode project template which is meant to ease the creation of cross platform (iOS & Mac) Frameworks
+This is an Xcode project template which is meant to ease the creation of cross platform (iOS & Mac) Frameworks.

+##Installation ##
+Please place this repo at the path listed below for maximum pleasure.

+~/Library/Developer/Xcode/Templates/Project Templates/Framework & Library

+##Use ##
+After installation, simply create a project from the template.

+Add code to the Mac target and the iOS static library.
+Add resources to the Mac target and the resource bundle.

 ##Distribution ##